-The board of Hope Media Ltd comprise of seven directors who drive the strategic direction of Hope Media.
+The Board of Hope Media Ltd comprises non-executive directors who drive the strategic direction of Hope Media.

 Working with CEO Phillip Randall the board helps enable the organisation to obtain the resources, funds and personnel necessary to implement Hope Media’s strategic objectives.
 They also implement and maintain a system of good governance and monitor the performance of the organisation.

 The board of directors are elected by the membership of Hope Media Ltd.